 Note: The purpose of this removal strategy is to starve the rhizome system of any carbohydrates that would be gained by photosynthesis and will require multiple years of surveillance and removal of plant material to be successful.

 Examples of Areas Managed for Giant Knotweed around KISMA

-Some popular native alternatives to Japanese knotweed are those from the dogwood genus, such as red-osier dogwood.
+Some popular native alternatives to Japanese knotweed are those from the dogwood genus (Cornus spp.), such as red-osier dogwood (Cornus sericea).
 These are beautiful native plants that provide a habitat for native pollinators and other native wildlife.
-Also many other native understory species are good alternatives as they can help prevent knotweed spread by filling out areas knotweed could grow in.
+Also, many other native understory species are great alternatives as they can help prevent knotweed spread by filling out areas knotweed could grow in.